- Admission Tuition Deposit

 - Persons 60 years of age or older who are Florida residents, pursuant to Chapter 1009.26, Florida Statutes.

-- A student who is or was at the time he or she reached 18 years of age in the custody of the Department of Children and Families or who, after spending at least 6 months in the custody of the department after reaching 16 years of age, was placed in a guardianship by the court.
-Or a student who is or was at the time he or she reached 18 years of age in the custody of a relative or nonrelative under s.
-39.5085 or who was adopted from the Department of Children and Families after May 5, 1997, pursuant to Chapter 1009.25, Florida Statutes.
+- A student who is or was at the time he or she reached 18 years of age in the custody of a relative or non-relative under s.
+39.5085 or s.
+39.6225 or who was adopted from the Department of Children and Families after May 5, 1997.
+Such exemption includes fees associated with enrollment in applied academics for adult education instruction.
+The exemption remains valid until the student reaches 28 years of age after May 5, 1997, pursuant to Chapter 1009.25, Florida Statutes.

 - Purple Heart recipients pursuant to Chapter 1009.26, Florida Statutes.